 ABOUT THE WOOD.

-The wood is locally sourced and well seasoned.
+The wood is locally sourced and seasoned for at least a year.

 The wood is collected from where it is felled along the South Downs (from managed woodlands between Singleton and Uppark) and brought back to the yard in long lengths (either 2.5m or 5m) to finish seasoning outside.